 The resort added contemporary patio villas in December, which were designed by Italian architects and contain an infinity pool and hot tub.
 Venture outside for the 18-hole championship golf course and the uncrowded, pink-tinged beach.

 Silversands is all about approachable glam.

-The tiny island of Grenada often gets overlooked in favor of its larger neighbors (Barbados, Trinidad and Tobago), but that's about to change when the upscale Silversands opens in March.
+The tiny island of Grenada often gets overlooked in favor of its larger neighbors (Barbados, Trinidad and Tobago), but that's about to change when the upscale Silversands opens in late 2018.